suboxide/LegionLand/README.md

 !
-Do not use or try this this will most likely break your system, I use this build to boot my legion go into gamemode, when selecting go to desktop it goes to plasma desktop automaticly.
-Once there when I click logout I get sddm with options to pick hyprland.
-(I use this on the go with gamemode and plasma and at home docked hyprland)
+Do not use or try this this will most likely break your system, I use this build to boot my legion go into gamemode, when selecting go to desktop it goes to my custom SDDM

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```